AnthonyEdmonds/token-aura-ring/README.md

 Enabling the "Only show on hover?" option will cause the Aura Ring to only show when the token is hovered.

 Enabling the "Only show to owner?" option will cause the Aura Ring to only show for the token owner and observer, which includes the Game Master.

+Disabling "Respect fog of war?" will cause the Aura Ring to be visible even when the player cannot see the eminating token.

 ### Angled aura rings